 One of the most common causes of hip pain is osteoarthritis, especially in older people.
 This is the gradual breakdown of the cartilage protecting the bones in your joints, causing pain and stiffness.
-Pain is increased during movement and you might also find your hip pain is worse at night and in cold or damp weather and you may experience crepitus.
+This wear and tear increases with age and weight.
+The damage caused eventually becomes too much for your body’s normal repair process to keep up with.

-Pain in your hip (and other joints) can also be rheumatoid arthritis, a type of inflammatory arthritis that can come and go, and make you feel generally unwell.
+Pain in your hip (and other joints) can also be caused by rheumatoid arthritis or psoriatic arthritis — both are types of inflammatory arthritis that can come and go, and make you feel generally unwell.

 If you have pain caused by a fall or accident, such as a car crash, you should go straight to A&E.

 Pain on the outside of your hip, upper thigh or buttocks is usually caused by problems with the soft tissues surrounding your hip joint.
 Many hip problems of this type are sports injuries.
 They include:

 In some cases, hip pain comes from problems in the lower back or other areas near the hip joint — this is called referred pain.